RedBetta/CTF-writeups/HackademINT_2021/Reverse/pyca_pycode/pyca_pycode.md

              16 RETURN_VALUE
 ```

-Thankfully, disassembled python bytecode is pretty straightforward and lets us write back the original program:
+Thankfully, the disassembled python bytecode is pretty straightforward and lets us write back the original program:

 ```python3
 from base64 import b32decode